Generations Allocation Reservation

 Allocation reservations are not legally binding.

-When we have a new offering, we will email you details about the investment (usually in the form of our preliminary Investor Summary) along with the amount of allocation you are guaranteed in that offering.
-As with offerings prior to the implementation of this program, you will have the option to verify the amount, request additional allocation or pass.
+When we have a new offering, we will email you details about the investment along with the amount of allocation you have reserved in that offering.
+As with offerings prior to the implementation of this program, you will have the option to verify the amount, request additional allocation (if available) or pass.
 Should you request a higher amount, we'll notify you prior to close if we're able to accommodate the incremental allocation.

-Here is a hypothetical breakdown assuming a $300,000 allocation reservation:
+Here is a hypothetical breakdown assuming a $400,000 allocation reservation over the course of a year:

 How to reserve allocation

-Each year, we will circulate a link to a reservation form.
-Simply fill out the form to confirm the amount you'd like to reserve for the current reservation period (typically this will be the current or immediately upcoming calendar year).
+We will circulate a link to a reservation form on an annual basis.
+Simply fill out the form to confirm the amount you'd like to reserve for the current reservation period, which we expect will typically begin in March for the following twelve months.

 Once received, we will confirm your allocation amount for the year.